blugnu/unilog/README.md

     - initialise a `unilog.Entry` in any function wishing to emit a log using either `FromContext()` or `NewEntry()` on the `unilog.Logger` (depending on whether a context is accepted by or otherwise available to the function)
     - emit logs at the appropriate level using the `Entry` obtained
     - Ensure that logs are **not written** if _no_ `Logger` is configured.  _Either_ ensure logging statements are condition _or_ initialise a default `unilog.Logger` using `unilog.Nul()`

+### Implementing an Adapter

+1. Implement the `unilog.Adapter` interface
+  - only 3 functions are required for an adapter
+  - the [unilog4logrus](https://github.com/unilog4logrus) adapter project provides a reference example, alongside the Nul and StdLog adapters implemented in the unilog package itself.
+2. _OPTIONAL_: provide an interface for any adapter specific configuration you wish to provide (the `Adapter` interface in [unilog4logrus](https://github.com/unilog4logrus) is an example).
+3. _OPTIONAL (but recommended)_: Provide a helper function named `Logger` that accepts a logger and any additional required params that configures an adapter and returns the result of `unilog.UsingAdapter()`